egXcoder/news_fetcher/README.md

 [Design Phase 3]

-i feel its too much for NewsProvider to do 3 things, i can accept it to fetch + map, but isAbleToFetch main idea one of the api can allow fetching every hour while another api can fetch daily
+i feel its too much for NewsProvider to do 3 things, i can accept it to fetch + map, but isAbleToFetch main idea one of the api can allow fetching every hour while another api can fetch daily depend on api allowed quota

 - NewsProvider (N classes) knows how to fetch + map [strategy]